-For some times in the past I had met many linguists and philosophers around the world time and time again when by the way of like them being with or without being known of themselves of those folks who look at their scholarly works.
-Myself yet as a hobbyist in this, sometimes I had still had to send some quick notes to some via emails or posts etc for comments whenever there had been added curiosities shown for answers.
-Nowadays I don’t do this, at least to such an extent as I had been two years ago and back, other than writing a monthly post to LangLing.
-So this time it is ‘case assignment in fused relatives’, as I stated in my previous post which i already put it in Blogger on Oct 27 and corrected today, and some comments on the questions selected from unanswered or answered-irrelevant sources with the issue of ‘increasing number of PhDs around the world and their likeness to be called themselves as philosophers’.
-Personally, that sounds rather only just a bit strange with the assumption 'vast majority of youngsters these days obtaining doctorate in philosophy are likely to have difficulties in reading and writing philosophy and yet their being still accustomed to and attached with it'.
+For some times I had met many linguists and philosophers around the world by a way of like when they were being with or without been known themselves of those folks who like to look at their scholarly works.
+Myself yet as a hobbyist in this, sometimes I still had to send some quick notes to some via emails or posts etc. for comments whenever there had been added curiosities shown me for answers.
+Nowadays I don’t do this, at least to such an extent as I had been two years ago and back, other than myself writing a monthly post to LangLing.
+So this time it is ‘case assignment in fused relatives’ as I stated in my previous post which i already posted in Blogger on Oct 27 and corrected today, and some comments on the questions selected from either unanswered or answered-irrelevant sources with the issue of ‘increasing number of PhDs around the world and their likeness to be called themselves as philosophers’.
+Personally, that sounds rather only just a bit strange with the assumption "vast majority of youngsters these days obtaining doctorate in philosophy are likely to have difficulties in reading and writing philosophy and yet their being still accustomed to and attached with it.''
 However, this assumption proves to be irrelevant as the empirical evidences do not support the assumption that they can’t; in fact, they do, at least a bit.

 Certainly a question like ‘Are you a philosopher?’ may be agitating to a young grad.
-A young girl perhaps would likely put her hand on mouth and say 'no' before putting her hand down back for saying ‘yes I am from this ... year' and so on etc just whereas a boy would in his body language by taking a deep breath for a serious appearance in reply, since both PhD candidates and recipients nowadays see themselves for having such an energy for an academic marathon is only for having the job motive and nothing else nor even for such a thing as it once ought to have been so a bit fight for social prestige and respect in the philosophical world.
+A young girl perhaps would likely put her hand on her mouth and say 'no' before putting her hand down back for saying ‘Yes, I am from this ... year' and so on etc. just like whereas a boy would in his body language by way of taking a deep breath for a serious appearance in reply, since both PhD candidates and recipients nowadays see themselves as if them having such an energy to an academic marathon is only for having the job motive and nothing else and having no such a thing as it once ought to have been so for a bit of fight with social prestige and respect in the philosophical world.

-Here are a few more questions I selected to add some comments:
+Here are a few more questions I selected to add for some comments:

-Here are a few more questions I selected to add some comments:
+Here are a few more questions I selected to add for some comments:

 Why do universities ask public to call their postgrads ‘philosophers’?